jliocsar/mein-notebook/readme.md

 Deletes note(s) by ID(s).

-You can either provide 1+ IDs to delete, or the string `"all"` to delete all notes.
+Provide `"all"` to delete all notes.

 > *Has the alias* `d`.